TheRafiApp/plutus_frontend/readme.md

 <a name="build"></a>
 ## Build

-1. Intiate gulp js-build task with environment flag, `--staging` or `--production`
+1. Intiate `gulp js-build` task with environment flag, `--staging` or `--production`

     ```
   gulp js-build --staging
     ```

+1. Or just run gulp js-build without args to use current config

 <a name="deploy"></a>